-Our proposal during the feasibility phase for students will include a graduate Master of Landscape hired to assist in project feasibility management, along with the 12 students in Professor Merlinos Spring undergraduate architecture design studio.
+Student involvement and education is a high priority for all phases of this project.
+During this feasibility phase, we will have one graduate MLA/M.Arch student budgeted to assist in project feasibility management.
+This student, with knowledge in water management, will work with along with the 12 students in Professor Merlino's Spring undergraduate architecture design studio.
 The studio will be focusing on the adaptive reuse, preservation and landscape design of the Shell House.
-Students will be presenting at the end of the quarter their projects and proposals to reviewers, stake holders, and the ASUW Shell House board as well as additional outreach presentations.
+Students will be presenting their design proposals at the end of the quarter, showing projects and proposals to reviewers, stake holders, and the ASUW Shell House board as well as additional outreach presentations.